NTT123/light-speed/README.md

 # aligned-vits
-A modified VITS using aligned phoneme durations
+A modified VITS model that uses aligned phoneme durations

 ## FAQ

-Q: How to create training data?
+Q: How do I create training data?
-A: See `./prepare_ljs_tfdata.ipynb` notebook on how to prepare the training data.
+A: See the `./prepare_ljs_tfdata.ipynb` notebook for instructions on preparing the training data.

+Q: How can I train a model to predict phoneme durations?
+A: See the `./train_duration_model.ipynb` notebook.